azavalny/data-structures-algorithms/README.md

 ### Union Find
 * whenever you have a **disjoint** graph or **disjoint** set, this is where Union Find is most naturally used especially for finding number of connected components
+* Union merges 2 groups in O(n) by unifying one root node of one group to the root node of the other group to make one of the root nodes be the parent of the other
-* Union merges 2 groups in O(n) while Find figures out what group an element belongs to in O(n)
+* Find figures out what group an element belongs to in O(n) by following the parent nodes until a self loop if reached (a node who's parent is itself)
 * You typically:
 ```
 def find(node):